anon4395/reproducible-research_homework/README.md

 - Reproducible simulation commit history:
 ![commit history](https://github.com/anon4395/reproducible-research_homework/blob/dev/random_walk_commit_history.png)

+## Question 5:
+- The table has 13 columns, and 33 rows.
+-

 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.